-- Interest rates.
+Interest rates.
 Check the maximum interest rate the lender charges.
 This way, you’ll know the highest potential cost of the loan and can better compare it to your current loan.

 Legitimacy.
 Read reviews and give customer service a call.
 If it’s difficult to get a clear answer about rates and fees — or if you don’t get an answer at all — you’ll know it’s best to move on.

 Although auto loan refinancing isn’t always the best idea, it can net you a little extra cash every month, especially if you know when it’s the best time to apply.

-- When you’ve improved your credit score.
+When you’ve improved your credit score.
 One of the best times to refinance an auto loan is after you’ve improved your score.
 You may be able to score a lower rate through refinancing, which means you’ll pay less every month and less over the life of your loan.

-- When you need to lower your monthly repayment.
+When you need to lower your monthly repayment.
 Life circumstances can change and make your current loan repayments unaffordable.
 With auto loan refinancing, you’ll likely be able to find a lender that can lower it — either by extending your loan term or offering you a more competitive interest rate.

-- When you financed through a dealership.
+When you financed through a dealership.
 Financing through a dealership isn’t always the worst way to go, but more often than not, your auto loan will be marked up.
 If you took out a loan through a dealership instead of an independent lender, you might want to see what kind of rates you could get by visiting a bank or online lender.

 When interest rates are dropping.
 Interest rates are influenced by the economy.
 If you notice that interest rates are falling, take advantage of it by applying for auto loan refinancing.
 You may not get the lowest rate out there, but you could walk away paying less on interest than you did previously — definitely a big win for your budget.

-When should I avoid refinancing?
+When should I avoid refinancing a car loan?

 Refinancing your auto loan may not always be the best financial choice.
 You may want to avoid refinancing if:

-- You’ve been late on car payments.
+You’ve been late on car payments.
 Not only will this lower your credit score, it also makes you look like more of a risk to lenders.
 Many auto loan refinance lenders will want you to have multiple months of timely payments in order to qualify.

-- You don’t have a regular source of income.
+You don’t have a regular source of income.
 If you don’t have a regular way to make payments, lenders are unlikely to consider you.
 You’ll have to supply proof of income — not necessarily employment — to qualify for most refinancing.

 You’ve taken on more debt.
 Taking on more debt increases your debt-to-income ratio (DTI), which lenders look at to make sure you can afford repayments.
 If you’ve recently started on a new credit card or borrowed a personal loan, you likely won’t be in the best position to borrow.

-- You have an older car with significant mileage.
+You have an older car with significant mileage.
 Although there are lenders that will refinance a vehicle no matter its age or mileage, most want to see vehicles under certain limits.
 This way, you avoid borrowing money on a car that might not retain its value.

-Can I refinance if I'm upside down on an auto loan?It’s possible, but it might not be the best idea.
-If you’re already upside down on your car loan — meaning you owe more for the car than it’s worth — you may have to put up additional collateral to cover the remaining loan balance.
+It’s possible, but it might not be the best idea.
+If you’re already upside down on your car loan — meaning you owe more than the car’s worth — you may have to put up additional collateral to cover the remaining loan balance.